99.9%

 better than the Gasparilla Bowl (whatever that is)

+in 2023.
 To Missouri Head Football Coach

 Eliah Drinkwitz: a reminder---these are your